AndrewRafter/ZigZag/README.md

 Description:
 ------------
-A game where the player has to chnage the balls direction to avoid falling off the edge.
+A game where the player has to change the balls direction to avoid falling off the edge.
 They can also pickup the diamonds to score points

 Controls:
 ------------